 Main - Mix of cooked meat, fish, vegetables, etc.

 Fried Food ......
 Tempura or similar

 Soup - a miso-based or vegetable soup

 Dessert - Seasonal dessert, may be fruit or other sweet item

 Besides the above, a nabe (hot pot) or mushi-mono (steamed dish) may also be added.
 Also, staff will bring out the next dish based on when you will finish the previous dish.
 It is standard practice to finish each plate individually.
 In the cases where the meal is served in the room we will bring everything to your room, and if you are in a dining room staff will bring the dishes to you.

-Beautiful Dishes That Let See & Taste the Seasons
+Beautiful Dishes to See & Taste the Seasons

 The more you know the deeper Japanese cuisine becomes, but in the case of ryokan you do not have to worry about manners or such because meals are generally served in the privacy of your room.
 So do not worry about proper dining manners, rather focus on enjoying each dish instead.

 For a ryokan breakfast, on the other hand, all of the dishes are served together at once.
 Oh yeah, that’s another thing about Japan’s countryside--“to serve a lot of dishes” is the best type of hospitality.
 Therefore, both dinners and breakfasts come with a lot of food so you better come hungry.

 To make room for breakfast, it is best to hop around to several of the bathhouses and get yourself moving after dinner.
 For breakfast, the standard menu includes miso soup with freshly cooked rice, grilled fish with rolled egg omelets, nori, vegetables, pickled vegetables, and more.